Distributed Energy Generation Connection Using Reclosers

 Despite all the benefits provided by the DG, there are a number of new challenges and technical issues for power engineers who are responsible for distribution network operation, therefore significant attention is paid to DG connection points.

-Distributed Generation Connection Points: Examples of Applications
+DG Connection Points: Examples of Applications

 Connection Point Single Line Diagrams